olubunmmy/Portfolio/README.md

 I’m **Adesanmi Bunmi**, an early-career cybersecurity professional with a deep curiosity for how technology works and how it can be protected.
 In just six months, I’ve immersed myself in real-world labs, built a home cybersecurity lab from scratch, and earned globally recognized certifications to build a solid technical foundation.

 My passion lies at the crossroads of **AI and Cybersecurity**, with a growing specialization in **Governance, Risk, and Compliance (GRC)**.
-I believe cybersecurity isn’t just about defense—it’s about strategy, foresight, and responsible innovation.
+I believe cybersecurity isn’t just about defense it’s about strategy, foresight, and responsible innovation.

 To further strengthen my understanding of secure systems and automation, I am currently pursuing a **program in Software Development**.
-This complements my cybersecurity journey by enhancing my ability to build secure applications, analyze code-level vulnerabilities, and develop custom tools for risk management and threat mitigation.
+This complements my cybersecurity journey by enhancing my ability to build secure applications, analyze code level vulnerabilities, and develop custom tools for risk management and threat mitigation.

 ---